AnthonyChablov/rms-takehome-assignment/README.md

 # Earthquake Data Visualization Dashboard

-This project is a Single Page Application (SPA) that visualizes USGS earthquake data with an interactive plot and a data table, built as part of a frontend developer technical assessment.
+This project is a Single Page Application (SPA) that visualizes United States Geological Survey (USGS) earthquake data with an interactive plot and a data table, this project was built as part of a frontend developer technical assessment.

 ## Overview

-The Earthquake Data Visualization Dashboard loads geospatial statistical data from the USGS public API, displaying it in both an interactive scatter plot and a scrollable data table.
-The application demonstrates multiple state management approaches and implements bidirectional state linking between components.
+The Earthquake Data Visualization Dashboard loads geospatial statistical data from a USGS public dataset, displaying it in both an interactive scatter plot and a scrollable data table.
+The application demonstrates multiple state management approaches and implements state linking between the scatter plot and the scrollable data table.

 ![Earthquake Dashboard Screenshot](https://via.placeholder.com/800x450)